avaje/avaje-prisms/README.md

 - `@SupportedSourceVersion`

 ### `@GenerateAPContext`
-If you add the annotation, [this Helper Class](https://github.com/SentryMan/avaje-prisms/blob/context/prism-core/src/main/java/io/avaje/prism/internal/APContext.java) will be generated into your project to allow you to access the processing environment statically from anywhere.
+If you add the annotation, [this Helper Class](https://github.com/avaje/avaje-prisms/blob/main/prism-core/src/main/java/io/avaje/prism/internal/APContext.java) will be generated into your project to allow you to access the processing environment statically from anywhere.

-To initialize/cleanup do the below:
+To initialize/cleanup the generated `APContext` do the below:
 ```java
 @GenerateAPContext
 public final class MyProcessor extends AbstractProcessor {